OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 This can generally be defined by how much you use your boat and what your disposable income is.
 Once you have set a budget you will be able to look at which speakers fall within your price range and fit with the activity you undertake on your boat.

 The next decision is where you will be locating your new speakers.
 You may simply wish to replace factory speakers which are not performing as they used to or as you would like them too.

-Alternatively, it is possible that you have noticed a dead spot in your music setup and need more sound at the front or back of your boat.
+Alternatively, it is possible that you have noticed a dead spot in your music setup or a frequency range that’s not being served and need more sound at the front or back of your boat.